What is OLED TV?Back to advice guides

 With OLED technology, because each organic cell sitting behind the TV’s panel creates its own light source, light doesn’t spread into unwanted areas, helping to create a more vibrant picture.
 This also means OLED TVs don't need a backlight, so they can be even slimmer than LED TVs.

 • Deep blacks - OLED has black colours that are seriously black.
 Our technical tests have revealed that the black tones on this LG are in fact not emitting any light at all.
 This gives the picture a much deeper contrast and sense of depth, backed up by natural and vibrant colours.

-• Super-thin screen - OLED screens can be even thinner than an iPhone.
+• Super-thin screen - OLED screens can be even thinner than most smartphones.
 The super-slim aesthetic on this LG is a little spoiled by the rather bulky section where all the HDMI ports and connections go, but it's hidden away around the back.
 LG's OLED is also curved and that can give a slightly more immersive, cinematic feel when watching it straight on (although we've found curved screens do have some drawbacks).

 • Viewing angle - the viewing angle on OLED sets is outstanding.
 Even when viewed from an acute angle, the picture on this LG TV remains rock solid, with accurate colours and good contrast.
 You can watch this TV from anywhere and still be impressed, meaning it's great for a living room with multiple sofas and seats.

 • Energy use - Even though OLED TVs were initially thought to use less power than similar-sized, LED-backlit LCD sets, our data suggests they use about the same.
 Check our review for full details on power consumption of this OLED TV.